-To circumvent the significant causes of climate change, emissions will not only need to decline by half, they have to get to zero – known as net-zero – by the year 2050.
+Standard petrol and diesel cars have combustion engines, which produce emissions that are harmful to the environment.
+In order to tackle the significant causes of climate change, emissions will not only need to decline, they have to get down to zero (known as net-zero) by 2050.

-The government put its signature to a legally binding agreement to reach this goal.
-Therefore, there’s no time to waste, and pushing the diesel and petrol ban forward by a decade may help get to the net-zero objective sooner.
+The government put its signature to a legally binding agreement to reach the net-zero goal.
+This means that there’s no time to waste, and pushing the diesel and petrol ban forward by a decade may help the UK hit its objective sooner.

-Will there be enough charging points by 2030?
+Will there be enough electric charging points by 2030?

 There have always been uncertainties around the UK’s infrastructure when debating EVs – especially when it comes to accessing charging points.

-We aren’t alone in our plan to veto diesel and petrol vehicles.
-As well as the UK, Ireland, the Netherlands and Germany are proposing to bar new diesel and petrol car sales by 2030.
-There is a country that’s ahead of us all, though – and that’s Norway.
-It intends to have the ban in place by 2025.
+The UK isn’t alone in its plan to veto diesel and petrol vehicles.
+As well as the UK, Germany, Ireland and the Netherlands are proposing to ban new diesel and petrol car sales by 2030.
+Even more ambitious is Norway, with the ban scheduled for 2025.

 Leasing an electric car on the Motability Scheme